BHUPATI-GUDLA/Bank-Application/README.md

 ```bash
   create table transaction(username varchar(20),Acc_number numeric(10),Date_time varchar(100), Activity varchar(10) , Amount int);
 ```
+** You can also refer my temp.sql file for sql queries which i used in this project.
+It will help you to setup your database part.

 6) connect Tomcat server and Eclips IDE.
 7) Create Dynamic Project in Eclips.